What is biofuel ethanol biodiesel | STN

 Ethanol fuel is the most common biofuel worldwide, particularly in Brazil.
 It is also known as alcohol fuel.
 Ethanol can be used in petrol engines as a replacement for gasoline.
 It can be mixed with gasoline to any percentage.
 Ethanol is alcohol, that is made from molasses and molasses are produced when sugarcane is send to sugar mills.

-Advantage of Ethanol- It has a higher octane rating than ethanol free gasoline available at roadside gas stations, which allows an increase of an engines compression ratio for increase thermal efficiency.
+Advantage of ethanol - It has a higher octane rating than ethanol free gasoline available at roadside gas stations, which allows an increase of an engines compression ratio for increase thermal efficiency.

 What is Biodiesel

-Biodiesel Making Process- For biodiesel the process requires is chemical reactions the most common is called transesterification which is process of breaking down fats catalyzed by methanol
+Biodiesel making process - For biodiesel the process requires is chemical reactions the most common is called transesterification which is process of breaking down fats catalyzed by methanol.

 In Brazil there are vehicles that run on various kinds of mixes of petrol and alcohol, sometime you can run on 100 percent of alcohol.

 The other process of making biodiesel is from various plants which are very similar to oil seeds and they make oil.
-Jetrofa(cactus like plant) is a very common plant that makes oil and from that oil by transesterification diesel is made.
+Jetrofa (cactus like plant) is a very common plant that makes oil and from that oil by transesterification diesel is made.

-Top Ten Sources of Biofuel
+Top 10 sources of Biofuel

 1. Cellulose